kavyajeetbora/end_to_end_gee_with_python/readme.md

 <img src="https://i0.wp.com/spatialthoughts.com/wp-content/uploads/2021/06/Spatial-Thoughts-FINAL-1.png?w=400&ssl=1" height="200" style="display: block; margin: 0 auto;"/>
 This repository is a python implementation of the course: End to End Google Earth Engine by Spatial Thougths (Ujaval Gandhi).
 Originally the course was in javascript, I have written the entire course in python and can be run on a google colab notebook.
-Link to the notebooks are linked below
+Link to the notebooks are mentioned below

 ## Course Index